JulianChuan/cloud-resume/documentation/setup/aws-account-setup.md

-# AWS Account Creation for Cloud Resume Challenge
+# AWS Account Setup for Cloud Resume

 ## Step 1: Signing Up for AWS
 - Go to [aws.amazon.com](https://aws.amazon.com/) and click on **Create an AWS Account** at the top right of the screen.